Asking Alexandria

-Initially formed in 2006 by Ben Bruce, the band officially established as a six-piece in 2008 with the founding line-up consisting of Bruce, Worsnop, Cassells, Liddell, Joe Lancaster and Ryan Binns.
-After the departure of Lancaster and Binns, as well as the recruitment of bassist Sam Bettley in 2009, the band released their debut album Stand Up and Scream (2009).
-The band released two studio albums Reckless & Relentless (2011) and From Death to Destiny (2013), before the departure of Worsnop in January 2015.
-He was replaced by Denis Stoff and the band released The Black (2016).
+Initially formed in 2003 by guitarist Ben Bruce, the band officially established its best-known formation in 2009 with a line-up consisting of Bruce, Worsnop, Cassells, Liddell and Bettley.
+This line-up released three albums – Stand Up and Scream (2009), Reckless & Relentless (2011), and From Death to Destiny (2013) – before the departure of Worsnop in January 2015.
+He was replaced by Denis Stoff, and the band released The Black (2016).
 Stoff departed from the band in October that year, and Worsnop subsequently returned to the band.
-The band released their self-titled fifth album in late 2017, which was a marked stylistic departure from their previous works.
-Their sixth studio album, Like a House on Fire, which was released on 15 May 2020, shows the group's continuity of a more straightforward and melodic hard rock sound, while also shift into different genres.
-Its follow-up and their seventh studio album, See What's on the Inside, was released on 1 October 2021.
+The band released their self-titled sixth album in late 2017, which was a marked stylistic departure from their previous works.
+Their seventh studio album, Like a House on Fire, which was released in 2020, showed the group's continuity of a more straightforward and melodic hard rock sound, while also shifting into different genres.
+Its follow-up and their eighth studio album, See What's on the Inside, was released in 2021.
+Their ninth studio album, Where Do We Go from Here?, was released in 2023.